LinuxRocks2000/jhewit/jewish-history-culture.md

 However as humanists our vision is worldwide and our concern reflects many cultures both Jewish and non-Jewish.

 We seek to promote a safe space where differences are understood and respected.
-This is a community to celebrate humanity as a whole with a focus on Judaism and preserving Sephardi culture.
+This is a community to celebrate humanity as a whole with a focus on Judaism and preserving Mizrahi culture.